 If you went to an outdoor wedding what are some things you would like to see to protect you from the elements?

-If your wedding is in the heat of the day it might be nice to provide fancy umbrellas for the guests to sit under, or even provide cute little parasols for each guest to cover themselves with.
-One wedding I attended put a picture of the bride and groom on a fan for guests to cool themselves down with.
+If your wedding is in the heat of the day it might be nice to provide fancy umbrellas for the guests to sit under, or even provide ponchos for each guest to cover themselves with.
+If it’s hot you might want to think about providing pretty paper fans for your guests.